kyotolesson-class/kyotolesson-class.github.io/junior_coders/0c23f5f29d83139f13fc32a19c49dee01bfcd93f/class_notes_lessons/SunflowerClassNotes.md

 Tank Game
   : Student K2 continued his  Scratch Tank Game.
 He added Towers, a Shop, and a Man character.
 I guided him through how to clone the bullets when the shop is clicked, and make bullet fire to the edge.

-{% include zakviewer.html Name="Tank Game" ID="https://scratch.mit.edu/projects/589833446/" caption="Click the small black squares tto shoot." %}
+{% include zakviewer.html Name="Tank Game" ID="https://scratch.mit.edu/projects/589833446/" caption="Click the small black squares to shoot." %}

-{% include zakviewer.html Name="Untitled\-4 Tank Game" ID="https://scratch.mit.edu/projects/589833446/" caption="" %}

 ScratchJr.
 Mario
   : Student H worked on his longform ScratchJr.
 Mario project as usual.
 He had some problems making a character repeat an action 3 times, so I showed him how  to use the repeat block and waits to get the effect he wanted.
 He picked it up quickly.